Patricia Guerrero

-Patricia Guerrero (born December 7, 1971) is an American judge who is the 29th Chief Justice of California and served as an associate justice of the Supreme Court of California from March 2022 through December 2022.
+Patricia Guerrero (born December 7, 1971) is an American judge who is the 29th chief justice of California and served as an associate justice of the Supreme Court of California from March 2022 through December 2022.
 Guerrero was previously an associate justice of the California Court of Appeal for the Fourth District, Division One from 2017 to 2022, a judge on the San Diego County Superior Court from 2013 to 2017 and an assistant U.S. attorney in the United States District Court for the Southern District of California from 2002 to 2003.
-On August 10, 2022, Guerrero was nominated to the position of Chief Justice of California by Governor Gavin Newsom.
+On August 10, 2022, Guerrero was nominated to the position of chief justice of California by Governor Gavin Newsom.
 She is a Democrat.

 Education

 Guerrero was born in California to parents from Mexico.
-She was raised in the Imperial Valley, California.
+She was raised in the Imperial Valley.
 At the age of 16, Guerrero worked at a grocery store.
 Guerrero graduated from the University of California, Berkeley in 1994.
 She earned a Juris Doctor from Stanford Law School in 1997.